 Venezuela, 1999: 10,000 – 30,000 die as landslide hits a coastal town, washing many into the sea.

-Honduras, 1998: Landslide triggered by Hurricane Mitch kills 6,000 and leaves a million home.
+Honduras, 1998: Landslide triggered by Hurricane Mitch kills 6,000 and leaves a million homeless.

-Ponorogo Regency, East Java Province, Indonesia: Heavy rains triggered a number of landslides that buried about 5 houses killed about 7 people and affecting about 45,000 people on April 1, 2017.
+Ponorogo Regency, East Java Province, Indonesia: Heavy rains triggered several landslides that buried about 5 houses killed about 7 people, and affecting about 45,000 people on April 1, 2017.